-Inflation decreases what is know as the real value of debt.
+Inflation decreases what is known as the real value of debt.
 As money becomes less valuable, so does the debt someone holds.
 It is easier for borrowers to make payments and potentially take out new loans to invest in the economy.
-Deflation, does the opposite.
+Deflation does the opposite.
 Because your payments remain the same, as the value of a currency goes up, payments become more expensive.

 The Economy Is Growing